abbasamiri/abbasamiri.github.io/_posts/2021-05-27-entity_in_domain_driven_design.md

 *Entities* suffer from *AnemicDomainModel* if the designer thinks about an *Entity* as a bunch of data.
-In this way there are no or a few methods inside the object to change the *Entity*'s state.
+In this way, there are no or a few methods inside the object to change the *Entity*'s state.
 This kind of mindset comes from *Database Design* in which everything is data and an application or a stored procedure is responsible for CRUD operations.

 *Object oriented design* needs a different mentality, the designer should think about the behaviors of an object and define attributes to support the behaviors.
 One method that helps a designer to reach a certain level of this mentality is defining the attribute's setter of an object as `private` then writing methods to change the state based on domain rules.
 Let's explain the method with code.